5 Options for Filling the Blank Space Above your Sofa

 Wallpaper

 Even without any art, wallpaper has an almost magical ability to transform a space into something completely different than it was before.
 It gives the room a layer of depth and whimsy that can feel vibrant and alive.
-I love how the chandelier hangs down over this graphic black and white wall paper below.

 Choosing one wallpaper may be more comfortable and less time consuming than choosing several pieces of art and deciding their placement.
 It's still a big decision though, so make sure and get a sample before you order your rolls!